REMSA: Foundation Model Selection for Remote Sensing via a Constraint-Aware Agent: Evaluation Protocol and Benchmark

-\stitle{Evaluation Protocol and Criteria.} For each query, \system and all baselines output their top-3 FM selections.
-These model-query pairs were then evaluated independently and blindly by the two experts using the criteria in Table~\ref{tbl:criteria}.
-After individual scoring, disagreements were resolved through rubric-guided discussion.
-The evaluation was performed once during the scoring, and no adjustments were made to any FMs thereafter to avoid introducing bias.
-Each FM is rated on a 1-5 scale~(0.5 precision) on 7 criteria in Table~\ref{tbl:criteria}, covering task relevance and deployability under real-world constraints.
+\stitle{Evaluation Protocol and Criteria.} For each query, \system and all baselines output their top-3 selections.
+These model-query pairs were evaluated independently and blindly by the two experts using the 7 criteria in \cref{tbl:criteria}.
+After independent scoring, substantial disagreements were resolved according to the predefined rubric, with the corresponding model documentation re-examined when necessary.
+The evaluation protocol was fixed before scoring, and no candidate sets, system outputs, rubric criteria, or model records were modified after scoring to avoid post-hoc bias.
+Each selected FM was rated on a 1-5 scale~(0.5 precision) across the 7 criteria, covering task relevance and deployment suitability under real-world constraints.
 Several criteria use explicit rules.
-For example, generalizability combines geographic, modality, and dataset-scale factors, popularity relies on citations or GitHub activity, and recency is based on publication year.
-They are designed to be transparent, reproducible, and grounded in practical needs rather than ad-hoc user preferences.
-More details on the evaluation procedure are in Appendix~\ref{appendix:expert_evaluation}.
-The final score is a weighted sum of all criteria ratings~(Our weight setting is in Appendix~\ref{appendix:weights}).
-The score is linearly mapped to 1-100 scale to better show the differences.
+For example, generalizability combines geographic, modality, and dataset-scale factors, popularity relies on citations or GitHub activity, and recency is based on publication year~(More details are in App.~Sec.~G.).
+The criteria are designed to be transparent, reproducible, and grounded in practical needs rather than ad-hoc user preferences.
+The final score is a weighted sum of all criteria ratings~(Our weight settings are in App.~Sec.~I.).
+The score is linearly mapped to a 1-100 scale to better show the differences.